Doing research

 What steps can you follow?

 Provenance research can be approached in various ways.
-Depending on the purpose of your research, you will go through one or more of the steps below.
+Depending on the purpose of your research you will go through one or more of the steps below.
 In practice, these steps often overlap and can be carried out simultaneously.
-Many possible research steps are described in detail in the report Clues; Research into provenance history and significance of cultural objects and collections acquired in colonial situations.
-Other reference works are listed at the bottom of this research aid.
+Many possible research steps are described in detail in the report Clues; Research into provenance history and significance of cultural objects and collections acquired in colonial situations_.
+Other reference works are listed at the end of this research aid.

 Step 1: Collection research